Michael McGowan (director)

-Michael McGowan (born April 14, 1966) is a Canadian filmmaker.
+Michael McGowan is a Canadian filmmaker.
 He is best known for writing and directing the feature films Saint Ralph, One Week, Score: A Hockey Musical, and Still Mine.

 Early life

 McGowan was born in Toronto, Ontario, but graduated from the University of North Carolina with a BA in English.

 Career

 Returning to Toronto he became a journalist, writing for publications such as Quill & Quire, Toronto Life and The Globe and Mail.

 He then joined the TV industry, helping create the stop-motion children's TV show Henry's World, and then wrote and directed Saint Ralph in 2004, for which he won the Outstanding Achievement in Direction award from the Directors Guild of Canada and the Writers Guild of Canada award for Best Feature Film.

 His film Score: A Hockey Musical was chosen to open the 35th Toronto International Film Festival in 2010.